Palace of Karabakh Khans: History

 According to Mirza Adygozal bey, during the reign of Panah Ali Khan, “spacious houses and high palaces” were built in Shusha for the members of the Khan's family.

 Mir Mehdi Khazani, a Karabakh historian, wrote that Panah Ali Khan raised “a palace like a small fortress with walls and towers” for himself, and next to his residence, on a hill, he built a “beautiful palace” for his son Ibrahimkhalil.

-Only two castles located in the southeastern part of Shusha have survived to nowadays.
+Only two castles located in the southeastern part of Shusha have survived.
 One of them is the castle of Gara Boyuk Khanim, based on a hill, the second is the castle of Panah Ali Khan, which locates at the edge of a cliff, over a deep ravine.

 Architectural features

 The architectural originality of the castles in the Shusha fortress attracted the attention of travelers and guests of the city.
 For example, in the middle of the 19th century, in the newspaper Kavkaz was noted:

-Focusing on the undated master plan, we can conclude that almost all Shusha castles had the same configuration being rectangular in plan, and surrounded, on all four sides, by defensive walls with three-quarter towers at the corners.
+Based on the undated master plan, almost all Shusha castles had the same configuration being rectangular in plan, and surrounded, on all four sides, by defensive walls with three-quarter towers at the corners.
 From the inside, the premises were attached to these walls serving as housing for the inhabitants of the castles.
 The volumetric-spatial and planning solution of the Shusha castles was created under the influence of the Shahbulag Castle' architecture.

 The main entrances of the castles were facing north, similarly to the Shahbulag Castle, being protected from a direct access by prismatic gate towers with L-shaped passages extended outward.
 The upper parts of the Panah Ali Khan's Shusha castle have not been preserved.
 E. Avalov noted that in Panah Ali Khan's castle, as well as in the Shahbulag castle, and in the castle of Gara Boyuk Khanim, there was a two-story gate tower.

 The two-story building of the palace contained numerous rooms, including a large T-shaped front hall which played the role of the building's compositional center.
 This hall was separated from the outer space by shebeke-windows, which were widely used in palace, residential and religious construction of the 18-19th centuries in Azerbaijan.

 Current state

-Nowadays, there are only some parts of walls remained of the Karabakh Khans Palace.
+Only parts of the walls remain of the Karabakh Khans Palace.
 During the Second Karabakh War, on 8 November 2020, the city of Shusha was captured and came under the control of the Azerbaijani Armed Forces.
-Currently, restoration work is undertaken here with the participation of the Azerbaijani and foreign specialists.
+Currently, restoration work is undertaken here with the participation of Azerbaijani and foreign specialists.